Homogenization of a mean field game system in the small noise limit: Introduction

 takes into account the fact that we expect just weak convergence of the solutions, and provides the right guess for the cell problem and the effective continuity equation.

+In this paper we consider periodic homogenization of a MFG system under the simultaneous effect of the small noise limit; in other words, we tackle the limit as $\epsilon\to 0$ to the solutions to~\eqref{systemintro}.
+This system appears in the limit as $N\to +\infty$ of Nash equilibria for a population of $N$ agents.
+The dynamics of the $i$-th agent is given by where $W_t$ is a standard Brownian motion and $a$ is the control chosen in $\mathbb{R}^n$ in order to minimize the cost

-In this paper we consider periodic of a MFG system under the simultaneous effect of the small noise limit; in other words, we tackle the limit as $\eps\to 0$ to the solutions to~\eqref{systemintro}.
-As far as we know, it is the first time that this kind of problems has been considered in the literature, even if, while completing this work, we became aware of a work in progress on homogenization of MFG system by P.-L. Lions and P. E. Souganidis (\cite{ls}).
+where we choose for sake of simplicity the standard affine-quadratic dependence on the control.
+This framework models the case of a differential game which takes place in a environment with heterogeneities of period $\epsilon$, and with dynamics disturbed at microscopic level by white noise.
+From a mathematical point of view, this scaling (where the viscosity has the same order of magnitude than the size of the heterogeneities) is the most interesting case.
+We refer to Section~\ref{formalexp} for a short discussion of other type of scaling between the viscosity and the period of the running cost.
+As far as we know, it is the first time that this kind of problems has been considered in the literature, even if, while completing this work, we became aware of a work in progress on homogenization of MFG system by P.-L. Lions and P.E.
+Souganidis \cite{ls}.